tyrdbs/tyrdbs/README.md

 3. node-level cache - holds decompressed nodes.

-Replacement algorithm used is wTinyLFU which utilizes statistical tracking of many more items than other algorithms which allows for much better predictions on what data is going to be needed in the future.
+Replacement algorithm used is wTinyLFU which utilizes statistical tracking of many more items than other algorithms are capable of which allows for much better predictions on what data is going to be needed in the future.

 Databases in general are IO and network bound.
 This translates to making many system calls which translates to making many contexts switches.
 Context switches are expensive, especially since side-channel attack mitigations were put in place.
 Luckly, a new interface in Linux kernel called io_uring was added which allows for system call batching and asynchronous IO.
-This created an opportunity to go a step further and eliminate multithreading and reducing the need for context switches even more. tyrdbs makes heavy use of a concept called cooperative multithreading which means that every time a thread has to do some sort of IO, it tells the system what to do and relinquishes control of the processor to another thread.
+This created an opportunity to go a step further and eliminate multithreading thus reducing the need for context switches even more. tyrdbs makes heavy use of a concept called cooperative multithreading which means that every time a thread has to do some sort of IO, it tells the system what to do and relinquishes control of the processor to another thread.
 For database workloads, this is a perfect fit.
-Because of this, tyrdbs works only on x86_64 systems for now.
+For now, tyrdbs works only on x86_64 systems.

 Status
 ====